Shon Powell

 As a therapist, I often work with individuals who claim they are “fine,” even as their bodies reveal a different truth.
 Trauma rarely announces itself through vivid, dramatic memories.
 More often, it manifests as restless sleep, chronic muscle tension, irritability, trouble concentrating, or a persistent, inexplicable sense of unease.
 Such symptoms can be bewildering, particularly when the conscious mind believes that everything is stable and under control.

 We now recognize that the body stores experiences in ways that extend beyond conscious thought.
 The nervous system learns what to fear, anticipate, or brace against.
-For those who have endured overwhelming or invalidated experiences—especially ones dismissed by others as “not that
+For those who have endured overwhelming or invalidated experiences—especially ones dismissed by others as “not that bad”—the body may continue to

 The Quiet Cost of Carrying Too Much